 The State Board of Accounts performs annual audits of the financial statements of each of Indiana's seven state-supported institutions of higher education.

-Statement No. 14 of the Governmental Accounting Standards Board (GASB) effective for financial statements for periods beginning after December 15, 1992, mandated the inclusion of each of Indiana's state supported universities as discrete component units in the annual financial report of the State of Indiana.
 The combined efforts of staff members in each university and field examiners of the State Board of Accounts make it possible to gather the required audited information in a timely manner for inclusion in the State of Indiana's Comprehensive Annual Financial Report (CAFR).